About Main Events in Mallorca

 24 June: Sant Joan Fiesta

-On this day, the locals celebrate Sant Joan (John the Baptist) along with the summer solstice throughout Mallorca.
+On this day, the locals celebrate Sant Joan (John the Baptist) along with the summer solstice throughout Mallorca with a bank holiday.

 Growing year on year, the dates of this classical music festival aren’t solely confined to July but is popular amongst those travelling to Mallorca in the summer months, so make sure you check out our Events Calendar and book your tickets in advance.